xianghuzhao/paradag/README.md

 dag.add_edge('abcde', ('a', 'b', 3), vtx)   # 'abcde' -> ('a', 'b', 3), 'abcde' -> vtx
 ```

-`add_edge` accepts one vertex as the predecessor and
-one or more vertice as the successors.
+`add_edge` accepts one starting vertex and one or more ending vertice.
 Please pay attention not to make a cycle with `add_edge`,
 which will raise a `DAGCycleError`.